yabwon/SAS_PACKAGES/packages/baseplus.md

                          Indicates if the right vertical axis should be displayed.

 * `y2axisLevels`       - *Optional*, default value `4`.
-                         Indicates if the number of expected levels of values printed on the right vertical axis.
+                         Sets the number of expected levels of values printed on the right vertical axis.

 * `y2axisValueAttrs`   - *Optional*, default value `Color=Grey`.